Historical Inaccuracies in The Spanish Princess | Season 1, Episode 4

 Estrella Salinas and Baron Willoughby fall in love in The Secret in the Tower

-Catherine shares a home with Margaret Beaufort in The Secret in the Tower
+Catherine and Margaret Beaufort share a home and their devout faith in The Secret in the Tower

 Margaret Beaufort did not “banish” Catherine of Aragon from the royal court.
 After Arthur’s death, Margaret graciously offered Catherine her own residence at Croydon, where she and Catherine got along well.
 There, Catherine no doubt saw the many homeless people Margaret took in off the street.
 She would educate them and find them positions among the aristocracy, so they could earn a living.
 This is just one indication of her genuine faith, which the series omits to keep her as a jealous, petty, insecure villain.